1ayham1/ML_DevOps_CensusDataClassification/README.md

     * Install git either through conda (“conda install git”) or through your CLI, e.g. sudo apt-get git.

 ## Repositories
-* Create a directory for the project and initialize git and dvc.
-    * As you work on the code, continually commit changes.
-Generated models you want to keep must be committed to dvc.
-* Connect your local git repo to GitHub.

 * Setup GitHub Actions on your repo.
 You can use one of the pre-made GitHub Actions if at a minimum it runs pytest and flake8 on push and requires both to pass without error.
     * Make sure you set up the GitHub Action to have the same version of Python as you used in development.
 * Set up a remote repository for dvc.